sgoldenlab/mouse-pusher/README.md

 2. not moving after wiring, often along with strange noise

-Solution: recheck all wiring to see if they are all in place, if they are, check if the right voltage of
+Solution: recheck all wiring to see if they are all in place, if they are, check if the right voltage of power adapted is connected.
+If still not solved, check the voltage reading from your mouse pusher script, if the voltage doesn't change to 1023 when you open output 14, it means there is no connection between arduino and medpc, you need to change wire or replug it.

 ## Precautions